Health + Humanities Internship Funding

 Summer Internships Focused on Healing Through Narrative: Lewis & Clark students who have a summer internship in health + humanities are eligible to apply for funding to support their work.

-Each year, up to three students will be awarded funding to support internships in health + humanities with
+Up to three students will be awarded funding to support internships in health + humanities with organizations that contribute to healing through narrative.
+This support is made possible by the Center for Community and Global Health and a grant from Mellon Foundation.

 Think your summer plans might be eligible for financial support?
 Great!
 Answer the following questions to find out: